-A successful customer journey map captures the various stages of the customer experience with your company, and the emotional responses the experience generates.
+A successful customer journey mapping process captures the various stages of the customer experience with your company, and the emotional responses the experience generates.
 It also identifies potential gaps between what customers need, or expect from your business, and what you provide.

 Building Customer Journey Maps Together

 These are most effective when we bring stakeholders together to explore where the brand, product or service is today and what the vision of the future looks like.